Sequential simulation-based inference for extreme mass ratio inspirals

 \section{Truncated Marginal Neural Ratio Estimation}

 We use TMNRE \cite{Miller:2021hys,Miller:2022shs} in order to run parameter estimation with wide priors on EMRI systems.
+TMNRE is one implementation of sequential simulation-based inference, see Ref.~\cite{sbireview} for a review of this class of methods.
 Specifically, we developed a version of the \texttt{peregrine} software~\cite{Bhardwaj:2023xph} suitable for EMRIs.
 The \texttt{peregrine} code was initially developed to be an optimised implementation of the TMNRE scheme for gravitational-wave signals at ground-based interferometers and was shown to perform well in the case of overlapping events \cite{Alvey:2023naa}.
 Other use cases of the same scheme in the context of gravitational waves include \texttt{saqqara}~\cite{Alvey:2023npw,Alvey:2024uoc} for inferring the noise properties of LISA from stochastic background observations.
 See also e.g. Refs.~\cite{FrancoAbellan:2024tbj,Alvey:2023pkx,AnauMontel:2022ppb,Cole:2021gwr} for other astrophysical and cosmological use cases.

 At the basic level, TMNRE trains a neural network to approximate the likelihood-to-evidence ratio, which, when re-weighted by prior samples, yields an estimate of the posterior distributions over the parameters of interest.
 Unlike direct joint posterior estimation (via likelihood- or simulation-based approaches), TMNRE learns lower (e.g. 1-d) dimensional marginal ratios directly.
 This has been shown to have the potential to significantly reduce the number of required waveform evaluations compared to full joint posterior estimation followed by marginalisation~\cite{Bhardwaj:2023xph}.